shawnoster/notes-public/dnd.wintersail.md

 - She's highly protective, will flee at hint of harm, but will remember...
 - She's vain about her business and running a tight ship
   - She'll leave if her crew gets too rowdy out of worry for her reputation
-  - Getting them massively drunk and encourgaging Priest fights will do it
+  - Getting them massively drunk and encouraging Priest fights will do it
-  - If offered a lucritive contract she'll take it on the spot
+  - If offered a lucrative contract she'll take it on the spot
 - She's obsessed with managing her horde
   - Pointing out extra charges for staying past check-out without a new contract, and the magically binding pact that auto-teleports gold from her horde, will have her packed up and out in under 5 minutes
-- She can get sun drunk and passout if not careful
+- She can get sun drunk and pass out if not careful
   - Is out for an entire day
   - Can be towed around while passed out
   - If presented as a prank by her crew she'll laugh and leave